Deepan-Karmakar/p5.js-tutorial/Development.md

 # Getting started

 Interested in contributing?
 Awesome!
-First, figure out what you'd like to do (a good place to start is the [issues list](https://github.com/processing/p5.js/issues) and [development checklist](https://github.com/processing/p5.js/wiki/Development---Checklist)):
+First, figure out what you'd like to do (a good place to start is the [issues list](https://github.com/processing/p5.js/issues)).

 * **Fix a bug** :